corispade/Credit_Risk_Analysis/README.md

 # Summary:
 The precision score for high risk loans is very low on all models.
 This indicates that none of these models are the perfect fit for predicting credit risk.

-The results of both ensemble learners was much improved from the resampling models.
-I would recommend that Fast Lending uses the Easy Ensemble AdaBoost Classifer as the balanced accuracy score was at 93%, the high risk recall score was at 92% and the low risk recall score is 94%.
+If we were to suggest one of these models, the results of both ensemble learners were much improved from the resampling models.
+I would recommend that Fast Lending uses the Easy Ensemble AdaBoost Classifer to predict credit risk.
+The balanced accuracy score was at 93%, the high risk recall score was at 92% and the low risk recall score is 94%.
 This machine learning model had the most accurate results for credit risk prediction.